opencypher/cypherdb/src/content/docs/developer-guide/testing-framework.md

 | -------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |
 | `-DATASET [type] [dataset name]` | **Type:** CSV, PARQUET, NPY, KUZU or empty<br/> **Dataset name:** the name of a directory inside `dataset/`.
 E.g., `tinysnb`. |

-The `KUZU` dataset type is a Kuzu database file.
+The `KUZU` dataset type is a CypherDB database file.

 Examples: